ProExpertProg/mbed-boilerplate/README.md

 1. **Hardware and hardware driver testing**: To validate the hardware be free of malfunction and to provide testing of drivers (and wrappers) on the same level as unit-testing of core-logic code of our application, we need certain smaller targets that only include those that we can then run on the hardware.
 We plan on adding support for Mbed's included testing capabilities (Greentea etc.).

 ## Directory structure
-- `unit-tests` includes the unit tests with the accompanying infrastructure (googletest, mocks, stubs, etc.).
+- `unit-tests` includes the unit tests with the accompanying infrastructure (GoogleTest, mocks, stubs, etc.).
 It pulls the code under test from `firmware`.
 - `hootl` includes the hootl tests and infrastructure (mbed-benchtest as well as additional stubs that simulate abstracted components).
 - `firmware` includes the core application code, drivers/wrappers, hardware tests, and uses the mbed-cmake build system to build hardware targets (both tests and production applications).
 It also contans upload logic.